gianclbal/codecademy-projects/bootsBoutique/README.md

-#Boots Boutique
+# Boots Boutique

-##About the project
+## About the project
-Boots Boutique is a project from Codecademy that uses Spring Data JPA for the Boots API so that the frontend can the following:
+Boots Boutique is a project from Codecademy that uses Spring Data JPA for the Boots API so that the frontend can do the following:
 - Create new boots
 - Read and search the boots inventory
 - Update the number of any given boot in the inventory